scionaltera/emergentmud/README.md

 Facebook has built in functionality for creating a "test" version of your application in their console, while for Google you just need to generate two sets of credentials for your application.
 Put one `secrets.env` on your production box and the other in your dev environment, and you're all set.

+In Google you can simply create two sets of credentials for the same application.

 ### Data Stores
 The Docker containers for the Redis and MongoDB data stores are sufficient for development but are **not configured for security or performance** at all.
 They are just the default containers off the web.
 On my machine they both [complain about Transparent Huge Pages being enabled](https://www.digitalocean.com/company/blog/transparent-huge-pages-and-alternative-memory-allocators/) and will most likely gobble up large amounts of memory and eventually crash if you just leave them running long term.
 So far though, that's exactly what I've been doing and it has worked out well enough.
 I expect that will change when there is a regular player base.

 If you plan to run EmergentMUD for real, it would be a good idea to carefully configure your Redis and MongoDB instances according to the best practices spelled out in their documentation.
 You should also consider running them as clusters so they are highly available.
 How to do all of this is well out of scope for this document, but there are lots of resources on the internet that will tell you how to do it if you are curious.

 My plan for a production deployment of EmergentMUD is to build customized Docker containers for the data stores, based on the ones in use today but with an extra layer that applies the configuration changes that I need for deployment.
-That way I can still run my production cluster of services using `docker-compose` and I could even run my properly tuned data stores during development.
+That way I can still run my production cluster of services using `docker-compose`, [Docker Swarm](https://docs.docker.com/engine/swarm/), [Kubernetes](https://kubernetes.io/) or something similar.
 Today, however, I'm just running the off-the-shelf images until they become a problem.

 ### Reverse Proxy
 It is important to understand that OAuth2 is **not secure without HTTPS**.
 That means that for any production deployment to be secure you *must* purchase an **SSL certificate** and configure a SSL enabled reverse proxy in front of your copy of EmergentMUD.
 If you do not do this you **will** leak peoples' authentication secrets for their Google and Facebook accounts, and that is **really bad**.

 ![Service Architecture](https://bitbucket.org/repo/LBXMzk/images/96926331-em-docker-compose.png)

 What I have done with [EmergentMUD's dev server](https://emergentmud.com) is to add an [nginx reverse proxy Docker container](https://hub.docker.com/r/jwilder/nginx-proxy/) to my `docker-compose.yaml` and configure it with my SSL certificate.
 Incoming connections are automatically upgraded to SSL at nginx, and through some sort of wicked sorcery the requests are dynamically routed to the MUD's container.
 The MUD doesn't need to know anything about SSL, and everybody is happy and safe.
+The data stores aren't accessible from the internet, which is great for their security.
 If you are interested in seeing a redacted copy of the `docker-compose.yaml` I use for EmergentMUD, just let me know.

 # Contributing
 If you would like to contribute to the project, please feel free to submit a pull request.
 For the best chance of success getting your pull request merged, please do the following few things: